CedarGroveStudios/Weather_Chimes/README.rst

 and weather data API.
 It also provide helpers for updating and retrieving time and weather as well as properties for including the essential time and wind speed.

-Achieving a realistic pseudo-random chime playback proportional to wind speed involves two factors.
-First, the amplitude (audio volume) of the chime notes is directly proportional to wind speed, varying from 40% to 100% amplitude.
-Next, the delay between clusters of notes is inversely proportional to wind speed; the delay time interval ranges proportionally from 2 seconds to 10 milliseconds.
-A random delay of up to 0.5 second is added to the calculated delay time interval.

 It's assumed that the chime tubes are mounted in a circle and that no more than half the tubes will sound when the striker moves due to wind.
 The ``Chime.strike`` method randomly selects the first note to play from the chime scale and randomly determines the number of notes to play.
 The initial note will be followed by a cluster